Akul-AI/akulai/README.md

 You may install the softwares mentioned above using the provided shell script(Ubuntu only so far).

 ### Windows Install
 You may install the softwares mentioned above using the provided poweshell script.
 See [the Microsoft website](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scripts?view=powershell-7.3) to learn how to run the script.
+Note that if using the script, you will still need to separately install espeak-NG as it doesn't have support for PowerShell.

 Version 2 is OUT!
 We plan to release a stable version sometime near the end of February, so stay tuned!
 I will update from time to time, but as a solo developer (during the time of writing), please don't expect a lot.